Correlated interaction effects in three-dimensional semi-Dirac semimetal: RG results

 with $i=1,2,...,11$.

 Expanding the RG equations of $g_{a}$ in the vicinity of a fixed point, we obtain

 where $\delta g_{a}= g_{a}-g_{a}^{*}$. $M$ is five dimension square matrix, and the matrix elements are expressions of $g_{1}^{*}$, $g_{2}^{*}$, $g_{4}^{*}$, $g_{5}^{*}$, $g_{3z}^{*}$.
 From eigenvalues of $M$ at a fixed point $(g_{1}^{*}, g_{2}^{*}, g_{4}^{*}, g_{5}^{*},g_{3z}^{*})$, we can get the properties of the fixed point.
 A negative (positive) eigenvalue is corresponding to a stable (unstable) eigendirection \cite{Maciejko14, Szabo21}.
 There is one unstable direction for QCP, and there are two and three unstable directions for bicritical point (BCP) and tricritical point (TCP) respectively.
 Substituting the values of $g_{a}^{*}$ at each fixed point into the expression of $M$, we calculate the corresponding eigenvalues of $M$.
 We find that FP1, FP2, FP3, FP4, and FP5 are QCPs, FP6, FP7, FP8, FP9, and FP10 are BCPs, and FP11 is a TCP.
+The detailed calculations are presented in Appendix~\ref{App:NumResults}.

 For a QCP, the correlation length exponent $\nu$ is determined by the inverse of the corresponding positive eigenvalue of $M$.
 For the five QCPs, $\nu$ always satisfies